scaccogatto/vue-collision/README.md

 ### Events
 - `@collide`: happens when the component is colliding with the window (based on: [innerWidth](https://developer.mozilla.org/en/docs/Web/API/window/innerWidth) and [innerHeight](https://developer.mozilla.org/en/docs/Web/API/window/innerHeight))
+- `@non-collide`: happens when the component is *not* colliding with the window
 - `@collide[-groupName]`: happens when the component is colliding with someone in the same group
+- `@non-collide[-groupName]`: happens when the component is *not* colliding with something in the same group (can collide with any other component in the same group at the same time)
 - Every event calls a `function (collider)` when fired.
 The `collider` is the Vue istance that is colliding with `this`

 ## API